-The Group recorded a provision for impairment loss recognised on trade receivables of approximately HK\$4.0 million for the Year from a reversal of impairment loss recognised on trade receivables of approximately HK\$1.4 million for the year ended 30 April 2019.
+The Group recorded a net reversal of impairment loss recognised on trade receivables of approximately HK\$1.2 million for the Year from recording a provision for impairment loss recognised on trade receivables of approximately HK\$4.0 million for the year ended 30 April 2020.
 There was no significant change of credit risk exposure for the major customers of the Group.
-As a result of the increase in trade receivables of the major customers of the Group and the Group had considered the macroeconomic impact of COVID-19 and took into account the forward-looking factor when assessing the expected credit loss on the trade receivables, the Group incurred a credit loss allowance against the trade receivables.
+As a result of the decrease in trade receivables of the major customers of the Group had considered the macroeconomic impact of COVID-19 and took into account the forward looking factor when assessing the expected credit loss on the trade receivables, the Group incurred a lesser amount of credit loss allowance against the trade receivables as compared to the year ended 30 April 2020.